ameergul/Docs/docs/linux.md

 1. Under **Networking**

     a.
 Select the *Virtual Network*.
-Either use existing virtual network or select *Create new* (note RDP in bound is not allowed)
+Either use existing virtual network or select *Create new* (note RDP in bound is disallowed)

     b.
-Select *Subnet* (ensure the default subnet is not already in use, utilizing an existing subnet will generate an error and require entering a new subnet)
+Select *Subnet* (using an existing subnet will generate an error and require entering a new subnet)

     c.
 Application security group (optional)